jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

 (millions of features).
 The implementation is pretty generic in the sense that
 ---besides the logloss and logit link--- custom loss and link functions can be passed as parameters to the optimizer.
-We implemented all this using Python (with patches of C here and there) and we are very happy with our experience and results.
+We implemented all this using Python (with patches of C here and there), and we are very happy with our experience and results.

 Currently, we are well on our way to leverage this technology for the estimation of models of market clearing prices and campaign velocity of spend, which are